-Dealing with clay as the core of our discipline, the Ceramics department aims to create a platform where students can also engage with other subjects and disciplines outside the field of ceramics and thus explore and go beyond the boundaries of the discipline with their sculptural and spatial work.
+Dealing with clay as the core of our discipline, the Ceramics department is a place where students are free to engage with other techniques and materials outside the field of ceramics.

-There is a constant interaction between experimentation, creation, reflection and conceptualisation among the students, lecturers and technicians in the communal workspace.
-Individual supervision and group discussions are used to share knowledge of the medium.
+There is a constant interaction between experimentation, creation, reflection and developing ideas among the students, lecturers and technicians in the communal workspace.
+Individual supervision and group discussions are encouraged to share knowledge of the medium.